Caldenter History, Family Crest & Coats of Arms

 Early History of the Caldenter family

-Another 215 words (15 lines of text) covering the years 1200, 1296 and 1360 are included under the topic Early Caldenter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caldenter research.
+Another 108 words (8 lines of text) covering the years 1200, 1296 and 1360 are included under the topic Early Caldenter History in all our PDF Extended History products and printed products wherever possible.

 Caldenter Spelling Variations